tjplunkett/UTGO_Pipeline/README.md

 pip install -r requirements.txt

 For more assistance, please see the UTGO_Pipeline_Documentation file.

+Note: If you would like to run this code on your own system, you will need to add paths to the 'directories.csv'.
+This file tells the code where the calibration frames, data and output folders live.
+This is mainly implemented for security reasons.